chipotle/Slimx/README.md

 	new \Slimx\View('_mylayout.php');

-By default, the file will be named `_layout.php`.
+With no argument, the file will take the default name of `_layout.php`.
+You can also pass `false` as the layout argument, and there will be *no* default layout set.

 Layouts are stored in the template directory you've configured (`templates` by default).
 Layouts will have access to all the variables the template does.

+An individual view can override the application-wide layout by setting the special key `_layout` in its data array to the name of the new template:

+	$app->render('page.php', [
+		'_layout' => 'other_layout.php'
+	]);

+As with the application-wide layout, if you set a view's `_layout` key to `false` it will have no layout.

 ### Base variable